Section 3.0 FACULTY STATUS AND EVALUATION

 3.1.2 Provisions of the Process

-- The Rank Promotions Committee will be composed of the departmental chairpersons, dean of arts and sciences, dean of technical education, dean of continuing and distance education, vice president for academic affairs, and the president of the college.
+c.
+The Rank Promotions Committee will be composed of the departmental chairpersons, dean of arts and sciences, dean of technical education, Dean of Dual Enrollment and Distance Education and Director of Institutional Research and Reports, vice president for academic affairs, and the president of the college.
 A simple majority decision shall be sufficient for approval.

 3.1.3 Additional Assumptions

 a.
 The administration has the authority to employ teachers at any rank desired by the administration.

 b.
 The administration has the right to reward worthy teachers by promotion to a rank without regard to the standards previously outlined.
 In giving recognition to worthy teachers, consideration should be given to additional training (whether formal college credit training or not), professional activities, non-academic experience and such other subjective factors as may be pertinent to job performance.

 c.
 The administration shall review periodically, functioning of the ranking system, using such committees and/or individuals as desirable for consultation and advice.